|Index Page||Click on

 programs available and is free!
 To see why I am so keen click

 Getting them printed.
 Although good results can be obtained with an inkjet printer and gloss paper, one must look into the cost of ink and paper.
 Aldi at http://www.aldiphotos.co.uk/ not only offers an on line print service and an online place to store photos but also downloadable photo editing software and album making software.
 Print prices are reasonable.
 Better for smaller numbers but with no discounts for large quantities.
 Boots charges are better for larger quantities.
-Snapfish has a reasonable service at 9p for 6 x 4 prints and sometimes has special offers, especially for new people.
-They also give 50 free prints a month to Virgin/NTL users on their M (60mb broadband) level.
+Virgin/NTL users can get 50 free prints a month on their M level.

 One of the most rewarding aspects of computing is its ability to take, display, send and print photographs at very little cost.
 Taking a dozen shots and deleting the worst can make everyone seem a better photographer !